Mreg38/CIT114_Fall2021/Week 01 notes.md

 ## Here are some important thinkgs I learned in Week 1
 ### Introduction to Information Technology

+#### 3 primary pillars of responsibility for an IT department:
+1. IT governance: The combination of policies and processes that ensure IT systems are effectively run and in alignment with the organization’s needs.
+2. IT operations: The daily work of an IT department.
+This includes providing tech support, network maintenance, security testing and device management duties.
+3. Hardware and infrastructure: The physical components of IT infrastructure.
+This pillar of IT includes the setup and maintenance of equipment like routers, servers, phone systems and individual devices like laptops.

 #### Current and Future needs for IT specialist:
 1. Data overload - Being able to process large amounts of data
 2. Mobile and Wireless Usage - Working with smartphones, tablets and laptops using hotspots and other roaming ability devices